WMNY: Gospel Music

 Salem donated WKPA to PTDC as a gift to the East Liberty-based church headed by pastor Rev. Dr. Loran Mann.
 Mann changed the format to Urban Gospel and the station's call letters to WGBN.
 It became first full-time gospel-formatted station in the Pittsburgh market.
 Programming was made up of sermons from Pentecostal Temple, and music is provided by Musical Soul Food Network's "Rejoice!" format.
 WGBN's studios moved to 560 7th Street in New Kensington.
 The radio station occupied the ground and second floor of half of this building.

-WGBN swapped call signs on March 1, 2014 with sister station WMNY AM 1360.
-On January 3, 2018, the Pentecostal Temple Development sold WMNY to Radio 1150 Limited Liability Company.

-Studio locations
+Later years

 WMNY moved to studios on Seventh Street in downtown New Kensington.
 The station was forced to abandon its original location at the Cooper Brothers building after the roof over its studios collapsed in 1994.
-The station then moved one block over to 955 Fourth Avenue, where it occupied the second floor, but the station was only be there for a year.
+The station then moved one block over to 955 Fourth Avenue, where it occupied the second floor, but the station was only there for a year.

 In 1995, a fire gutted out both WGBN and the computer business that occupied the ground floor of the building both were housed in.
-Though WGBN's losses were covered by insurance, it was more than six months until the station was able to return to the air from its new location at 560 Seventh Street.
+Though WGBN's losses were covered by insurance, it was more than six months until the station was able to return to the air from its new location at 560 7th Street.

-In 2014, the call letters switched to WMNY.
-The station adopted a financial advice format.
-Several years later, the station switched to South Asian programming under new owners.
+On March 1, 2014, the station exchanged call letters with WMNY (1360 AM).
+Two years later, on January 11, 2016, WMNY went silent.
+In April, the station resumed operations.
+A year later, WMNY was sold to Radio 1150 Liability Company and started broadcasting its current South Asian programming.
+The studio building at 560 7th Street was vacated sometime after, with programming originating off-site.
+The FCC lists the station's mailing address as Monroe, New Jersey.